 You're given some existing HTML for a Todo List app.
 Add the following functionality to the app:

-<input> field should be cleared upon successful addition.ids, data attributes, replacing some tags, etc), but the result should remain the same visually.There are a few ways to approach this questions:
+<input> field should be cleared upon successful addition.ids, data attributes, replacing some tags, etc.), but the result should remain the same visually.There are a few ways to approach this question:

 <template>s and client-side render both initial and new tasks.
 See solution.In this approach, <template>s are used for rendering both initial and new tasks.
-You might have realized that you have the task markup duplicated in two places: the initially-rendered tasks and new tasks.
+You might have realized that the task markup is duplicated in two places: the initially-rendered tasks and new tasks.

-It is a chore to make the markup consistent for both initial and new tasks.
-Using a <template> element will make it easy to render both the initial task and newly-added tasks.
+It is a chore to keep the markup consistent for both initial and new tasks.
+Using a <template> element makes it easy to render both the initial tasks and newly-added tasks.

 This solution also contains some UX improvements:

 <form> to capture submission of new tasks.
-This will handle both Enter keys and "Submit" button clicks.When rendering user input, there's a risk of inserting potentially malicious content resulting in Cross Site Scripting (XSS).
+This will handle both Enter key presses and "Submit" button clicks.When rendering user input, there's a risk of inserting potentially malicious content resulting in Cross Site Scripting (XSS).
 To prevent XSS:

 console.log() statements will appear here.